I like to experiment with different techniques and I have tried adding some colour to some pen and ink drawings that I have drawn previously.

 I attended a great seascape watercolour worksho.
 I love painting seascapes, but there is always something new you can learn and I definitely did at this workshop.

-The idea was to combine photographs to create the image that you want, after all painting isn’t mean to be a photograph, so we can paint the image we want to!
+The idea was to combine photographs to create the image that you want.
+Paintings are not intended to be a photographs, so we can paint the image we want to!

-I love St Ives harbour, but on some photographs you can end up with a lot of seaweed and the sand can look rather “dirty”, especially in the harbour area where there is probably fuel spillage from the boats.
-The idea was to take the scene I wanted to paint but use the colours from a photograph of the sea at Porthminster beach, where the sea is a beautiful shade of blue and the sand very white.
+I love St Ives harbour, but on some photographs you can end up with a lot of seaweed and the sand can look rather “dirty”.
+This is especially true in the harbour area where there is probably fuel spillage from the boats.
+The idea was to take the scene I wanted to paint and use the colours from a photograph of the sea at Porthminster beach, where the sea is a beautiful shade of blue and the sand very white.

 However what to leave it and what to add?
 I started by painting a couple of quick thumbprint sketches, so I could work out what would work.
-I decided that I liked a clear sky and to have a little bit of seaweed near the shoreline.
+The sky worked having it relatively clear and to have a little bit of seaweed near the shoreline.

-I was also going to work with just three colours and I choose Windsor Blue (Red), Naples Yellow and Venetian Red as a cool palette.
-Whilst painting it I wasn’t altogether sure about the colours so as the Workshop was a full-day course I painted another one at the same time!
+I decided to work with just three colours and I choose Windsor Blue (Red), Naples Yellow and Venetian Red as a cool palette.
+Whilst painting it I wasn’t altogether sure about the colours.
+As the Workshop was a full-day course I painted another one at the same time!

-I used the same colours but in different quantities, I think you can see the difference but I like them both and I am delighted with the result.
+I used the same colours, in different quantities, I think you can see the difference.
+I like them both and am delighted with the result.

 Chris, who used to live in Cornwall and comes back every year to visit, asked if I could do him a painting of Godrevy, one of his favourite spots.
 So here is the start